Plankiton/T-Rex/readme.md

 "^word \-\> (foo|bar)": "foobar is a stranger word!"
 ```

-> But never use regular expressions in the `replace` or the translater will replace the especial symbols.
+> But never use regular expressions in the `replace`.

 You can too to use the variables for get informations of the text: